 Lilly Pulitzer: Life in Print

-Strategy and execution for a $100MM brand.
+Strategy and product for a $100MM brand

 By identifying and capitalizing on Lilly’s competitive advantages: Print + History, I led the team to Life in Print.
 We developed thousands of handmade illustrations for mobile and desktop, emails, in-store graphics, direct mail and beyond.
 The team experimented with product photography lighting – creating a style that makes each product look like it’s shot in hot, natural sunshine.